cotes2020/jekyll-theme-chirpy/_posts/2019-08-08-write-a-new-post.md

 The author information of the post usually does not need to be filled in the _Front Matter_ , they will be obtained from variables `social.name` and the first entry of `social.links` of the configuration file by default.
 But you can also override it as follows:

-Add author information in `_data/authors.yml` (If your website doesn't have this file, don't hesitate to create one.)
+Adding author information in `_data/authors.yml` (If your website doesn't have this file, don't hesitate to create one).

 ```yaml
 <author_id>: